Article: How we build an organization that truly makes the world a better place

 1) Meeting culture

-New employees and interns will realise that we are “somehow different” at our “Personal Relations Meeting” at the latest.
-Every two weeks we meet for two hours in the afternoon at one of our homes for a moderated meeting that is all about relationships within the team.
-(Many thanks to our In-house NVC trainers Kolja and Jonas , who inspired us to do this.)
+That we are "somehow different" becomes clear to new employees and interns at the latest during our "Personal Relations Meeting."
+Every two weeks, we meet for two hours in the afternoon at one of our homes for a moderated meeting that focuses solely on relationships within the team.
+(Many thanks to our In-house NVC trainers Kolja and Jonas , who encouraged us to do this.)

-Resolve conflicts, express appreciation, tell each other how you are feeling and where you could use support.
-5 rounds with predetermined, moderated questions**.
-This meeting has the following advantages:
+Resolve conflicts, express appreciation, share how you're feeling, and where you could use support.
+Five rounds of pre-arranged, moderated questions.** This meeting has the following benefits:

-There is a fixed space to address and resolve "simmering" conflicts, where the cause is sometimes difficult to pinpoint, early on.
-This way, nothing builds up and we can make full use of the learning potential that lies in every conflict early on.
+There's a dedicated space for addressing and resolving "simmering" conflicts, whose root cause is sometimes difficult to pinpoint, early on.
+This prevents things from building up, and we can fully utilize the learning potential inherent in every conflict early on.

-Because the team repeatedly experiences that conflicts can be resolved, it happens more and more that conflicts are addressed and resolved as soon as they arise - because the fear of addressing them has gradually disappeared.
+Because the team repeatedly experiences that conflicts can be resolved, it is increasingly the case that conflicts are addressed and resolved as soon as they arise – because the fear of addressing them has gradually disappeared.

-The quality of the moderation is such that conflicts are really resolved and nothing gets left behind.
-In our case, it is an advantage that before I founded soulbottles, I completed intensive mediation and communication training and worked as a coach and trainer for Nonviolent Communication (NVC) was self-employed (see my old personal blog ).
+The quality of the facilitation is crucial to ensuring that conflicts are truly resolved and nothing is left hanging.
+In our case, it is an advantage that, before founding soulbottles, I completed intensive mediation and communication training and worked as a coach and trainer for Nonviolent Communication (NVC) was self-employed (see my old personal blog ).

-We also bring the personal level into our weekly all-hands meetings, but only for a short check-in round - "How am I feeling right now?
-How am I here?" - with the intention of then being able to let go of that and concentrate 100% on the meeting.
-Because the emotions have their own dedicated space, there is less chance that they will interfere with the factual level and thus reduce the effectiveness of the meeting.
+We also bring the personal aspect into our weekly all-hands meetings, but only for a brief check-in – "How am I feeling right now?
+How am I doing here?" – with the intention of then being able to let go of that and concentrate 100% on the meeting.
+Because emotions have their dedicated space, they are less likely to interfere with the factual level and thus reduce the effectiveness of the meeting.
 The likelihood of ego trips decreases.
-Making progress together takes center stage.
+Moving forward together takes center stage.

 2) Leadership culture

-You can design your company culture on the drawing board as much as you like, but in reality you will get the company culture that you live as a founder.
+You can design your corporate culture on the drawing board as much as you like, but in reality, you'll get the corporate culture that you live by as a founder.
 If you have a problem with money, your organization will most likely have a problem with money.
-If you are afraid of conflict, your organization will most likely be afraid of conflict and will therefore struggle with escalating conflicts instead of resolving them early on.
-If you are afraid of personal growth, you will stand still and your organization will most likely stand still because you are holding it back instead of growing with it.
+If you're afraid of conflict, your organization will most likely fear conflict and therefore struggle with escalating conflicts instead of resolving them early on.
+If you're afraid of personal growth, you'll tread water, and your organization will most likely tread water because you're holding it back instead of growing with it.

-“Either you grow with your organization, or your organization grows over your head,” says Stefan Merath, by far the best entrepreneur coach I know.
-His books are amazing, by the way, despite the questionable titles – and no, we don't earn anything if you buy one of his books. ;)
+“Either you grow with your organization, or your organization grows over your head,” says Stefan Merath, by far the best entrepreneurial coach I know.
+His Books By the way, despite their questionable titles, they're amazing – and no, we don't earn anything if you buy one of his. ;)

-That doesn't mean that I believe that I can "own" an organization.
-It's an absurd concept, really.
-But it is definitely the case that when you start an organization, whether for-profit or non-profit, you set the framework and the culture.
-And not through your theories, but through your real behavior in everyday life.
+That doesn't mean I believe I can "own" an organization.
+It's a ridiculous concept, really.
+However, it's definitely true that when you start an organization, whether for-profit or non-profit, you set the framework and culture.
+And not through your theories, but through your actual, everyday behavior.

-I still remember a personal relations meeting a few months ago where, in response to the first question, I said the following:
+I still remember the one HR meeting a few months ago in which, in response to the first question, I said the following:

-And even as I was telling the story, tears came again.
-When I looked up, I saw nothing but compassionate, loving faces with shining eyes.
-Fuck, what power.
-Working with people who accept you 100% in moments like these that have nothing to do with the team or the work.
+And even as I told it, tears welled up again.
+When I looked up, I saw so many compassionate, loving faces with shining eyes.
+Damn, what power!
+Working with people who accept you 100% in moments like these, which initially have nothing to do with the team or the work.

-And now you might be thinking: Uuuuuuh, self-awareness blah blah, they sit in a circle all day, throwing cotton wool at each other and not getting anything done.
+And now you might be thinking: Uuuuuuh, self-awareness blah blah, they sit in a circle all day, throw cotton wool at each other and don't get anything done.

-If you think that, you are caught in the either/or again.
-How much passion for the work we do together do you think is released when you share such powerful, emotionally connecting experiences?
-How many mistakes do you think we avoid as an organization if everyone feels safe to say when they have messed up or are overwhelmed and ask for support?
-How much more fun do you think it is to work with people you can tell things like that to?
+If you think that, you're stuck in the either/or again.
+How much passion for our shared work do you think is unleashed when we share such powerful, emotionally connecting experiences?
+How many mistakes do you think we as an organization avoid if everyone feels safe to speak up when they've messed up or are overwhelmed and ask for support?
+How much more fun do you think it is to work with people you can share these things with?
 How much does the quality of life improve?

-Knowing: “How much strength does it actually take to show yourself weak and vulnerable?”
+In the knowledge: “How much strength does it actually take to show oneself weak and vulnerable?”

-And we can also be pretty “hard” to each other.
-We place a lot of value on expressing and accepting unpleasant feedback.
-Being affected by it and learning from it, instead of falling into the “Who does she think she is?
-I’m the boss here!” trap.
-Tolerating the emergence of conflicts and going all out to resolve them.
-Sticking with it.
+And we can also be quite "harsh" with each other.
+We place great value on expressing and accepting unpleasant feedback.
+Allowing it to touch us and learning from it, instead of falling into the "Who does she think she is?
+I'm the boss here!" trap.
+Enduring conflicts when they arise and fully committing to resolving them.
+Persevering with them.
 Not demanding, but persistent.
-Knowing that every conflict indicates unused creative potential.
-Such hardness is only possible if you also fully embrace the “soft” side.
+Knowing that every conflict points to untapped creative potential.
+Such harshness is only possible if you also fully embrace the "soft" sides.

 3) Recruitment criteria

-In order to strengthen this culture, it is important to hire people who a) are 100% keen on it and b) are able to support this culture.
+To strengthen this culture, it is important to hire people who a) are 100% committed to it and b) are capable of supporting this culture.
 The further they are in their own personal development, the better.
-That is why we prefer people who have either been with us for 1-2 years therapy or have, for example, completed an intensive NVC training course (see above).
+That's why we prefer people who have either been with us for 1-2 years or therapy or have, for example, completed an intensive NVC training (see above).

 1) Be the Change

-For us, the integration of the top left quadrant means above all that inner work is an important component and an important prerequisite for really contributing effectively to the creation of a green, just and happy world.
-The now rather hackneyed quote by Gandhi, "Be the change you want to see in the world", is unfortunately still true.
+For us, the integration of the top-left quadrant means, above all, that inner work is an important component and a crucial prerequisite for truly contributing effectively to the creation of a green, just, and happy world.
+The now rather overused quote by Gandhi, "Be the change you want to see in the world," is unfortunately still true.

-Part of this is that Paul and I, as founders, place great value on our own personal development, and another part is that we are trying to practice, step by step, as a team, giving each other feedback in a more honest and clear way in order to support each other in our development.
-That is why we give this aspect a lot of space in the Personal Relations Meeting.
+Part of this is that, as founders, Paul and I place great value on our own personal development.
+Another part is that we're trying to gradually practice giving each other more honest and clear feedback as a team to support each other in our development.
+That's why we devote dedicated space to this aspect in our HR meetings.

-We also use company resources for the intensive NVC training mentioned above for all permanent employees.
-And we make sure that the people we hire are already as much as possible in the "cooperation, abundance, ease, compassion, trust" paradigm and have internally transformed as much as possible the classic "competition, fear, everyone against everyone, fight, retreat" patterns with which we grow up in our society.
+We also use company resources for the aforementioned intensive NVC training for all permanent employees.
+And we ensure that the people we hire are already as immersed as possible in the "cooperation, abundance, ease, compassion, trust" paradigm and have internally transformed, as far as possible, the classic "competition, fear, free-for-all, fight, withdrawal" patterns with which we grow up in our society.

-Unfortunately, this doesn't always work out the way we would like it to, because for many people, for example, going to the therapy mentioned above still means that there is something wrong with them.
-In principle, we are all completely fine.
-However, through school and beliefs such as "Indians know no pain," our society imposes on us a mental operating system that is geared towards blind functioning, not towards living up to our full potential.
+Unfortunately, this doesn't always work out the way we'd like.
+For many people, for example, going to the therapy mentioned above still means that there's something wrong with them.
+Even though, in principle, we're all perfectly fine.
+However, through school and beliefs like "Native Americans don't know pain," our society imposes a mental operating system on us that's geared toward blind functioning, not toward living our full potential.

-It's like installing MS DOS on a high-end iPad today.
-The computer runs, but only uses 1% of its performance capacity, everything is grey and tedious, and every now and then everything crashes.
-For a human being, this grey-tedious-everything-crashes-down situation is called depression or burnout.
+It's like installing MS-DOS on a high-end iPad these days.
+The computer runs, but only uses 1% of its performance capacity; everything is gray and slow, and every now and then everything crashes.
+For people, this gray-difficult-everything-crashes-is called depression or burnout.

-And our full potential as compassionate beings, living in great relationships, being happy and wanting to contribute as much as we can to the good of the world, is stunted.
+And our full potential as compassionate beings who live in great relationships, are happy and want to contribute as much as possible to the good of the world, is stunted.

-With something like GFK In my experience, you then install something like iOS7 on it.
-Everything is colorful, you can run completely different great programs and games, and it crashes much less often.
+With something like GRP In my experience, you then run something like iOS 7 on it.
+Everything is colorful, it runs completely different, great programs and games, and it crashes much less often.
 Life is much deeper and more fun.
-(Sorry for the Apple metaphor, that doesn't mean that I like Apple's corporate policy and especially its production conditions - quite the opposite.)
+(Sorry for the Apple metaphor, that doesn't mean I approve of Apple's corporate policies and especially its production conditions – quite the opposite.)

-“Being the Change” also includes the constant review of one’s own inner attitude.
-At least I myself constantly check: am I acting out of trust and awareness of abundance or out of fear and inner narrowness?
+"Being the Change" also includes the recurring review of one's own inner attitude.
+At least I myself constantly check: Am I acting out of trust and abundance, or out of fear and inner narrowness?

 If I act out of fear and inner constriction, which I recognize, for example, when I develop a lot of inner stress and want to work more than 40 hours a week, or when I get angry at people in my team, I try to calm down with a good dose of self-empathy and self-acceptance.

-That doesn't mean that I always manage to do it, or that I always notice it early enough.
-What's important is not to do it perfectly, but above all to be committed to trying again and again and to be willing to resolve any conflicts that have escalated as a result.
+That doesn't mean I'll always be able to do it, or that I'll always notice it early enough.
+What's important isn't doing it perfectly, but rather the commitment to keep trying and the willingness to resolve conflicts that escalate as a result.

 2) Check how the values fit together

 You can lead a horse to water, but you can't force it to drink from it.
-We only let people who want to drink into our team.
-That means that they have a strong urge to develop themselves, which is not only talked about, but also evident in their life path.
-And that means that we also check whether their core values and rough vision of themselves in life (if they have one, which is an advantage) are compatible with soulbottles.
+We only allow people who want to drink into our team.
+This means that they have a strong drive for self-development, which isn't just expressed in words but also evident in their life path.
+And this means that we also check whether their core values and general vision of themselves (if they have one, which is an advantage) are compatible with soulbottles.

-If your main goal in life is to get rich quickly and then spend the rest of your life drinking Mai Tais on the beach in Bali after 5 years, you have to really convince us that this is the right thing for you.
-Although, apart from the horrendous CO2 footprint, we don't mind drinking Mai Tais in Bali every now and then. ;)
+Anyone whose main goal in life is to get rich quickly and then, after five years, spend the rest of their life drinking Mai Tais on the beach in Bali would have to do a lot to convince us that that's the right fit for us.
+Although, apart from the horrendous carbon footprint, we don't mind drinking Mai Tais in Bali every now and then. ;)

 The basic skills and activities we are concerned with are, in no particular order, the following:

-1) Get all the tasks done on your own shoulders with an overview and without stress
+1) Get all tasks done on your own shoulders with overview and stress-free

-Regularly analyse your own priorities with an overview and adapt them to external and internal changes.
-This allows you to notice early on when the tasks increase to the point where they become too much for you and act accordingly.
-This means that you either leave the tasks alone or organize additional employees.
+Regularly analyze your priorities with an overview and adapt them to external and internal changes.
+This allows you to notice early on when tasks are growing to the point where they are becoming too much, and act accordingly.
+This means either letting the tasks go or organizing additional staff.
 The Getting Things Done Method by David Allen.
-The Book This is our urgent recommendation to everyone who has too much stress and too little time.
-A proper implementation of the findings in this method will save your life.
-Really.
+The Book This is our urgent recommendation to anyone who has too much stress and too little time.
+A thorough implementation of the insights from this method will save your life.
+Seriously.

-2) Show empathy and non-judgmental honesty towards other people.
+2) Show empathy and non-judgmental honesty towards others.

 Even if you feel attacked yourself.
-For example, if you are seen as a “shrewd businessman”.
+For example, if you're seen as a "savvy businessman."

-On the The "Fill Your Life With soul" soulbottle that I designed contains the sentence "If it scares you, it might be worth doing."
-While writing this article, I wanted to run away and hide away far more often than during all the other activities this week combined.
-It's not the most pleasant thing, but it shows me that this is also where one of the greatest growth potentials lies, at least for me personally.
+On the The "Fill Your Life With Soul" soul bottle I designed contains, among other things, the phrase "If it scares you, it might be worth doing."
+Writing this article made me want to run away and hide far more often than all the other activities I've done this week combined.
+It's not the most pleasant thing, but it shows me that this is also where, at least for me personally, some of the greatest potential for growth lies.
 So I'm taking a deep breath and trying to keep writing.

-Due to soulbottles' current growth rate, everyone in the team has more than enough opportunity to regularly take on new tasks that they are not yet 100% comfortable with, to face their fears and develop further.
-Sometimes a bit too much, if I'm honest.
-But how are you supposed to know where your limits are if you don't test them?
+Given soulbottles' current growth rate, everyone on the team has more than enough opportunity to regularly take on new tasks they're not yet 100% comfortable with, to face their fears, and to continue developing.
+Sometimes a little too much, if I'm honest.
+But how can you know your limits if you don't test them?

 4) Prioritize your own well-being.

-To build a new culture, you need enough space for reflection, to calm down and to find out whether we are still on the right path.
-Or whether we are unconsciously following conventional beliefs that prevent us from living life to the fullest.
-For this, enough breaks and enough time for relationships and relaxation are very important.
+To build a new culture, you need enough space for reflection, to calm down, and to determine whether we're still on the right path.
+Or whether we're unconsciously following conventional beliefs that prevent us from living life more fully.
+For this, sufficient breaks and enough time for relationships and recovery are very important.

-That doesn't mean that we only rest so that we can work more efficiently, even if that is one of the pleasant consequences of getting enough rest.
+That doesn't mean we only rest so we can work more efficiently later, although that is one of the positive consequences of getting enough rest.
 Rest and relaxation are also valuable in themselves.
 We don't live to work.
-We work, and we like to work very efficiently, which is great as part of a great, meaningful life.
+We work, often very efficiently, which is great as part of a great, meaningful life.

-Not all tasks are fun right away.
+Not all tasks are immediately enjoyable.
 Productivity is often the secret to making unpleasant tasks enjoyable.
 For example, a tedious task like grinding grain by hand.

-And depending on the task at soulbottles, there are also the technical skills in which it makes sense to regularly block out time in order to expand your abilities.
+And depending on the role at soulbottles, there are also technical skills where it makes sense to regularly block out time to expand your abilities.

 Bottom right

-If a new attitude towards coexistence is not expressed in new structures, this new coexistence is always in danger of being overrun by the direction of the existing structures.
-Many alternative projects and movements can tell you a thing or two about this.
-In the end, the practical constraints or the legal situation win out.
-At least if no effort has been made to integrate the practical constraints and thus transform them.
+If a new attitude toward coexistence isn't also expressed in new structures, this new coexistence is always at risk of being overrun by the current direction of the existing structures.
+Many alternative projects and movements can attest to this.
+In the end, practical constraints or the legal situation prevail.
+At least, if one hasn't addressed the integration and thus transformation of these constraints.

-Since we have spent the last two years mainly trying to make soulbottles a self-sustaining, profit-making company, this is where we still have the most potential for development.
+Since we have spent the last two years primarily working on turning soulbottles into a self-sustaining, profit-generating company, this is where we still have the most potential for development.

-What is already clear to us is that neither classic hierarchy nor grassroots democracy works for us.
-At the beginning of October we will therefore Holacracy an organizational system that combines the advantages of hierarchy and grassroots democracy without inheriting their disadvantages.
+What is already clear to us is that neither traditional hierarchy nor grassroots democracy works for us.
+Therefore, at the beginning of October, we will Holacracy an organizational system that combines the advantages of hierarchy and grassroots democracy without inheriting their disadvantages.

-This means making quick decisions and really involving everyone where it is important, with good and clear allocation of tasks, and without power struggles or those with the most staying power winning decision-making processes.
-This will not get us to our goal, but it is an important step in joint research into how democracy, efficiency and reliability can mutually enrich each other.
-This joint research will probably accompany us for the next few years.
+This means making quick decisions and truly involving everyone where it matters, with a good and clear allocation of responsibilities, and avoiding power struggles or the most persistent individuals winning decision-making processes.
+This won't get us there, but it is an important step in joint research into how democracy, efficiency, and reliability can mutually enrich each other.
+This joint research will likely accompany us for the coming years.

 Profit orientation as a means